matoni109/matoni_portfolio/src/_posts/2022-01-11-product-design-sprints.md

 #### Step 2: Sketch / Diverge

 There are move than one way to solve any problem, there could be more than one golden path.
-There are no wrong answers here, extact as much create problem solving capacity from the team as possible.
-Discuss the `User` flow and stories, really pick them apart and find out how different team members would go about solving them, ellaborating on them.
+There are no wrong answers here, extract as much create problem solving capacity from the team as possible.
+Discuss the `User` flow and stories, really pick them apart and find out how different team members would go about solving them, elaborating on them.

-- Time to get those High Ligthers and Sticky notes out, "we are going story boarding"!
+- Time to get those High Lighters and Sticky notes out, "we are going story boarding"!
 - Get your teams ideas up on the whiteboards, add and change ideas quickly
 - More Sticky Notes
 - Mind Map the `User` stories as a group, where do they **_Start_** and **_Finish_**